sherlock-protocol/sherlock-v2-docs/audits/real-time-judging/judging/README.md

    **Historical decisions are not considered sources of truth.**

-2. **Could Denial-of-Service (DOS), griefing, or locking of contracts count as a Medium (or High) issue?** To judge the severity we use two separate criteria:
+2. **Could Denial-of-Service (DOS), griefing, or locking of contracts count as Medium (or High) severity issue?** To judge the severity we use two separate criteria:
    1. The issue causes funds to be locked for more than a week.
    2. The issue impacts the availability of time-sensitive functions (cutoff functions are not considered time-sensitive).
-If at least one of these is describing the case, the issue can be a Medium.
-If both apply, the issue can be considered of High severity.
+If at least one of these is describing the case, the issue can be Medium.
+If both apply, the issue can be considered High severity.
 Additional constraints related to the issue may decrease its severity accordingly. \
 Griefing for gas (frontrunning a transaction to fail, even if can be done perpetually) is considered a DoS of a single block, hence only if the function is clearly time-sensitive, it can be a valid issue.

-3. **Direct Protocol Owner/Admin rug pulls.** If a protocol specifically mentions the restrictions imposed on the owner/admin, issues describing an attack that results in bypassing these restrictions can be considered valid.
-Please note that these restrictions must be explicitly described by the protocol and will be considered case by case. \
-   Admin functions are assumed to be used properly, unless a list of requirements is listed and it's incomplete or if there is no scenario where a permissioned funtion can be used properly.
 5. **(External) Admin trust assumptions**:
-   When a function is access restricted, the language describing the role in the README is taken into account to decide if the attack path is valid.

-   If no language is provided, the (external) admin is trusted to not cause any issues.
+   If a protocol defines restrictions on the owner/admin, issues involving attacks that bypass these restrictions may be considered valid.
+These restrictions must be explicitly stated and will be assessed case by case.
+Admin functions are generally assumed to be used correctly.

    Note: if the (external) admin will unknowingly cause issues, it can be considered a valid issue.

    > Example: Admin sets fee to 200%.
 The issue "Admin can break deposit by setting fee to a 100%+" is invalid as it's common sense that fees can not be more than 100% on a deposit.

    > Example: Admin sets fee to 20%.
 This will cause liquidations to fail in case the utilization ratio is below 10%, this can be Medium as the admin is not aware of the consequences of his action.

-6. **Discord messages or DM** screenshots are not considered sources of truth while judging an issue/escalation especially if they are conflicting with the contest README.
 7. **Contract Scope:**
    1. If a contract is in contest Scope, then all its parent contracts are included by default.
    2. In case the vulnerability exists in a library and an in-scope contract uses it and is affected by this bug this is a valid issue.
    3. If there is a vulnerability in a contract from the contest repository but is not included in the scope then issues related to it cannot be considered valid.
-8. **Opportunity Loss** is not considered a loss of funds by Sherlock.
-For example, loss of functionality is not considered a loss of protocol revenue, nevertheless issues involving opportunity loss may be valid issues (for example, due to a loss of core functionality).
 9. **Design decisions** are not valid issues.
 Even if the design is suboptimal, but doesn't imply any loss of funds, these issues are considered informational.
-10. Watsons are expected to keep up to date with the contest's Discord channel as important announcements impacting judging may arise.
-They should keep in mind that any message the Sponsor sends will be considered a source of truth.

 ### IV.
 How to identify a high issue: